 Research has shown that nearly 70% of consumers in the US have used the buy online and pick up in store method.
 Without a doubt, click and collect is becoming an essential part of the omnichannel shopping process, and it’s a service that shouldn’t be missed.

 A customer can pick up an item the next day or even the same day, depending on availability.
 This puts the power in the hands of the shopper and reassuring them of availability and trust that they (1) will not miss the delivery and (2) will be able to return it immediately if it is not suitable.
 All of this adds up to a better customer experience and might be beneficial to run your O2O business on Magento.

 Customers now can shop anytime and anywhere due to the increased number of outlets.
 In some cases, an item may be available in one location but not the other, and is still marked ‘in stock’ on the online platforms.
 Therefore, a customer can place an online order and require to pick this item up.
 However, their nearest store location is not having that at the moment.

 Of course, every retailer does not want to inform their customers about the unexpected stockout situation in their pick-up location.

 However, situations like this can be prevented by enhancing the multi-store and multi-warehouse management tools.
 In this case, real-time synchronization in the managing system is very important, so that store owners can know the status of their inventory in different locations and make timely adjustments or notifications to customers.
 As a result, the curbside pickup process can happen smoothly without abrupt changes.

 Integrate a POS system

 ECommerce has recently developed and grown faster than ever before, especially in the retail industry.
 As a result, the power of O2O businesses on Magento is also becoming more visible.
 Above all, we hope that this article can more or less help you run your O2O business more successfully on Magento.
-Last but not least, don’t forget that ConnectPOS are here to help!
+Last, don’t forget that ConnectPOS are here to help!